Multimodal Recommender Systems: A Survey: Feature Interaction

 Some models use image processing to denoise.
 For example, VECF ~\cite{chen2019personalized} and UVCAN ~\cite{liu2022implicit} perform image segmentation to remove noise from the image so that they can better model the user's personalized interests.
 MM-Rec~\cite{wu2021mm} uses a target detection algorithm to select the significant margin of the image.

 In addition, many structures based on graph neural networks are also used for denoising.
-Due to the sparsity of user-item interaction and noise of item features, the representation of users and items learned through graph aggregation inherently contain noise.
+Due to the sparsity of user-item interactions and the noise of item features, the representation of users and items learned through graph aggregation inherently contain noise.
 FREEDOM \cite{zhou2022tale} designs a degree-sensitive edge pruning method to denoise the user-item interaction graph.
 GRCN \cite{yinwei2021grcn} detects whether the user accidentally interacts with a noisy item.
-Unlike the traditional GCN model, GRCN can adaptively adjust the structure of the interaction graph during training to identify and prune wrong interaction information.
+Unlike the GCN model, GRCN can adaptively adjust the structure of the interaction graph during training to identify and prune wrong interaction information.
 PMGCRN \cite{jia2022preference} also takes user interactions with uninterested items into account, but unlike GRCN, it handles mismatched interactions with an active attention mechanism to correct users' wrong preferences.
 Besides, MEGCF \cite{liu2022megcf} focuses on the mismatch problem between multimodal feature extraction and user interest modeling.
-It firstly constructs a multimodal user-item graph, then uses sentiment information from comment data to fine-grained weight neighbor aggregation in the GCN module to filter information.
+It firstly constructs a multimodal user-item graph and then uses sentiment information from comment data to fine-grained weight neighbor aggregation in the GCN module to filter noise.
+MAGAE~\cite{yi2021multi} is a model designed to handle uncertainty in multi-modal data.
+Besides, Shang~\etal~\cite{shang2023enhancing} firstly find out the problem of modality imbalance and propose to filter out the items with sensitive modalities.
+Then, MCLN~\cite{li2023multimodal} integrates a novel counterfactual framework to eliminate the noise.